 Like other sign languages, Auslan is equal in complexity and expression to spoken language and can express nuance, force and subtlety, as well as concrete information.
 It is not just English conveyed through signs or a manual code, but a distinct visual language.

 The evolution of Auslan

 In the 19th century, British, Irish and Scottish people who were deaf migrated to Australia and brought their sign languages with them.
 Over time, an Australian sign language developed its own unique characteristics.
 Like any other living language, Auslan continues to evolve over time to meet the communication needs of people who are deaf.

-Just as people who can hear in different countries speak different languages, people who are deaf around the world also use different sign languages.
+Just as people who can hear speak different languages in different countries, people who are deaf around the world also use different sign languages, such as:

 Elements of sign language

 Sign languages use a variety of ways to convey meaning.
 Elements combine with one another to construct the signs on which the language is based.
 They include:

 - hand shapes – Auslan currently has 38 major handshapes with 28 variants which brings it to the total of 66 handshapes in all

 - orientation – signs can be oriented to four different sides of the body, with the palm and hand facing different directions

 - location – signs may be placed in different locations in relation to the body